Part I: Python Fundamentals

 Why This Chapter Exists

 Petroleum engineering runs on calculation.
-Every well drilled, every reservoir modeled, every production forecast issued depends on numbers --- pressures, flow rates, fluid properties, rock characteristics --- computed correctly and applied with judgment.
+Every well drilled, every reservoir modeled, every production forecast issued depends on numbers (pressures, flow rates, fluid properties, rock characteristics) computed correctly and applied with judgment.
 For decades, engineers ran these calculations by hand, then in spreadsheets, then in expensive commercial software.
-Python changes that equation.
-It is free, it is powerful, and it handles everything from a single pressure calculation to a reservoir simulation with millions of grid cells.
+Python changes that.
+It costs nothing, runs on any machine, and scales from a single pressure calculation to a reservoir simulation with millions of grid cells.

 infoWhat You'll Learn